mmaachado/BigNats-hyprland-dotfiles/README.md

 The dotfiles of my hyprland on arch config, for my laptop.

 # Dependencies
-Make sure to have to following packages and utilities:
+Make sure to have the following packages and utilities installed:
 - btop
 - cava
 - checkupdates-with-aur